The Unhealthy Desire For Prestige And Money Is Ruining Your Life

 One Man's Desire For Prestige And Money

 Years ago, I was attending Finovate, a financial innovation conference, I met a fintech entrepreneur named John.
 He told me his revolutionary idea was to simplify the documentation gathering process for people looking to refinance or get a new mortgage.
-As anybody who's ever taken out a mortgage can attest, it's a real pain in the ass.
+As anybody who's ever taken out a mortgage can attest, it's a real pain in the ass to refinance.

 I was intrigued since I've done about 10 refinances on four properties since 2003.
 I planned to refinance one last time when I met him.
 But when John showed me his product, it still required the user to upload all of the docs the bank wanted onto his website.
 Further, there are always additional document requests from the bank to upload on his platform after that.
 What's the point?